 “It’s a Wonderful Life” is not without its flaws.
 Being a film from 1947, it’s over the top in it’s corniness and the child actors aren’t very good.
 This does not take away from its fluidity in story and audience to character relations.
 One thing that has changed in it’s flaws from original release is audience reception.
 When “It’s a Wonderful Life” came out in 1947, not too many people liked the film.
 There were mixed reviews from notable publications as well, with the Hollywood Reporter critic favoring the film while the New Yorker critic trashed the film.

 Frank Capra as both a writer and film director created many motion pictures convey messages of what it means to be a good person to his audiences.
 “It’s a Wonderful Life” has become the most famous in American culture due to the film taking place during the Christmas season.
 The writing and directing Capra conducts in this film brings that meaning of every person having significance to the story.
 No matter how big or small a role they play, like George Bailey.

 The story is what keeps this film alive with audiences over the decades.
 Every holiday season, NBC airs the film to honor the message it sends to the audiences.
 And overall, it’s the theme of “It’s a Wonderful Life” is what makes it a timeless holiday classic for the month of December.
 In a time of year where holiday cheer and spirits help to remind us the good that we as people are capable of.
 “It’s a Wonderful Life” is a friendly tale for all people to remind us we can all good people at heart, and even through all of its tough endeavours, life is a wonderful thing to live out everyday!

-Theo Tollefson is editor of the Student Voice.
+Theodore Tollefson is assistant editor of the Student Voice.